FullMetalFalcons/beginners/README.md

 13. set a title and paste the public key string and click the green add key button
 14. tell git bash you have a new ssh key: `eval $(ssh-agent -s)` and `ssh-add ~/.ssh/id_rsa`

-if you have invalid key make sure you do not have newlines in the key, it should all be 1 long line ending with your email
+if you receive an error about an invalid key when adding it to github, make sure you do not have newlines in the key, it should all be 1 long line ending with your email

-now you have an ssh key connected to github and you can interact with the repositories
+now you have an ssh key connected to github and you can interact with the repositories via the website and now through your laptop

 # Initial Setup - Git User Configuration